I'll be posting my favourite recipes here bit by bit.

 Roll up from the long side, cut into slices a little more than half an inch thick and bake on baking paper at 180° in a fan oven for approx. 20 minutes.

-Goutweed lemonade / Goutweed Royal
+Ground-elder lemonade / Ground-elder Royal

 1 litre cloudy apple juice

-champagne - for Giersch Royal
+champagne - for Ground-elder royal

 Pour the apple juice into a large jug

-Wash the goutweed, press together and prick from several sides with a sharp knife.
+Wash the Ground-elder, press together and prick from several sides with a sharp knife.
 Tie the stems together and tie them to a wooden spoon.
 Hang in the jug with the apple juice.
-Leave to soak in the fridge for at least 3 hours, preferably overnight.
+Leave to soak

 Mix according to taste.